|

 Of

-brightest: Curtis Otto and James Peace.
+Kurt Mottram.
 These are the guys to

 collect and hoard if you want your children and grandchildren to bless

-John Granacki, was also there on this particular Saturday, to photographically capture the
+particular Saturday, primarily there to photographically capture the

 essence of this art & craft venue for presentation on this very webpage,

-and since I was planning to be there anyhow, I figured I might as well bring
+but since I was planning to be there anyhow, I figured I might as well bring

 some of my paintings too!
 After all, I too am "some kind of